seeingnft/teia-/Introduction.md

-Welcome to the Teia minting guide!
-Here you will learn how to mint your first OBJKT.
+Welcome to the Teia starting guide!
+Here you will learn how to mint and trade your first OBJKT.

 ***
 ### **OBJKT**